villeheikkila/tira-pathsearch/docs/weekly_report_2.md

 ### What I got done this week

 Converted the project from Node to Deno.
 Some typing work on the Dijkstra algorithm.
+Added initial guide.

 ### How did the project progress this week?